GTM Welcomes Families of Apex Social Group!

 Minimum Wage: In Georgia, the current minimum wage is $7.25/hour.

 Workers’ Compensation: In Georgia, household employers are not required to have workers’ compensation insurance.
-However, we strongly recommend obtaining a policy.
-Please contact GTM for a price quote.
+However, it's still strongly recommended to obtain a policy.
+Get a quote on workers' compensation from GTM.

-Paid Leave Laws: Currently, Georgia doesn't have a paid leave law that applies to household employers.
+Paid Leave Laws: Currently, no paid leave law in Georgia applies to household employers.

 Illinois Rules

 Workers’ Compensation: In Illinois, household employers are required to have workers’ compensation insurance.
-Please contact GTM for a price quote.
+Get a quote on workers' compensation from GTM.

-Domestic Workers’ Bill of Rights: Illinois has special laws that pertain to the employment of domestic workers.
-Please review them here.
+Domestic Workers’ Bill of Rights: Illinois has special laws governing the employment of domestic workers.
+Review the state's protections for domestic workers.

 Paid Leave Laws: In Illinois, household employers must follow the state’s Paid Leave for All Workers Act and the Victims’ Economic Security and Safety Act.
 Additionally, the Paid Leave and Paid Sick and Safe Leave Ordinance applies to employers in Chicago, and those in Cook County must follow the county’s paid leave law.